LanzaroteWelcome to Discover Lanzarote - the independent guide to Lanzarote.

 Lanzarote ClimateLanzarote enjoys a mild dry climate with average daytime temperatures ranging from about 21°C in January to 29°C in August.
 With total annual rainfall at just just 140mm (5.5 inches), Lanzarote is the perfect year-round holiday destination.

-The dry climate (and lack of erosion) means that the Volcanic Landscape appears much as it did just after the eruptions.
+The dry climate (and lack of erosion) means that the Volcanic Landscape still appears much as it did just after the eruptions.